Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 - Sole sourcing strengthens supplier relations and provides better control over supplies.

-Sole Sourcing – or single sourcing – is the old concept of buying all supplies and materials from a single supplier.
+Sole sourcing is the old concept of buying all supplies and materials from a single supplier.
 Simply put, you or your company won’t take any other supplies apart from one supplier.

 Contrary to what most experts believe, sole sourcing is pretty much the same as single sourcing.
 It really doesn’t take rocket science to know that particular information, right?

 Its counterpart is multi-sourcing, the process of sourcing materials from other sources in the world or area.
-With seemingly infinite production options for most industries, multi-sourcing is a strategy that currently needs a huge pool of suppliers to satisfy business needs.
+With seemingly infinite production options for most industries, multiple sourcing is a strategy that currently needs a huge pool of suppliers to satisfy business needs.

-Simply put, single-sourcing or sole-sourcing is the best choice for starting companies.
+Simply put, sole sourcing is the best choice for starting companies.
 Whether you want to get your supplies from one local store only or you want to direct your budget into the procurement of goods from only one supplier abroad, it is far easier to record and maintain good relations with a supplier if your company is only getting its supplies from one source only.

 Examples of Sole Sourcing